-Reykjavik is also a must-see city, with its charming restaurants and interesting museums.
+Reykjavik is also a must-see city with charming restaurants and fascinating museums.
 Make sure to take time to enjoy the natural landscapes and stunning vistas that Iceland has to offer.

 Is Iceland expensive to visit?

-Although Iceland is more expensive than other countries in Europe, it is still possible to find affordable accommodation and food.
+Although Iceland is more expensive than other European countries, it is still possible to find affordable accommodation and food.
 Some of the most beautiful places in Iceland are also free to visit, so be sure to take advantage of those!

-You can find cheaper places to stay and eat if you’re willing to venture out of the city.
-There are also plenty of beautiful natural landscapes and attractions that are free to visit, so Iceland is a great destination for budget-minded travelers.
+You can find cheaper places to stay and eat if you venture out of the city.
+There are also plenty of beautiful natural landscapes and attractions that are free to visit, so Iceland is an excellent destination for budget-minded travelers.